bitmovin/bitmovin-player-web-analytics-conviva/README.md

 If you would like to add the conviva integration to your chromecast you can have a look at our [custom receiver app example](./example/chromecast/receiverApp.html) with conviva integration.

-As the player itself does not notify listeners on the receiver app itself if the session will be stopped you need to add a listener to the `onShutdown` and end the session manually.
+As the player does not notify listeners on the receiver app itself if the session will be stopped you need to add a listener to the `onShutdown` and end the session manually.

-For doing so you need to add following lines:
+In order to do so you need to add following lines:

 ```js
 cast.receiver.CastReceiverManager.getInstance().onShutdown = () => {